It can be that you want to refer to objects in BriefBuilder in meeting notes or other types of project documentation.

 Copy link to detail view

 A more advanced way of referencing to objects in BriefBuilder is to include the object’s BriefBuilder URL (weblink).
-If you include those, people can jump directly from the meeting notes to the detail view of the object in BriefBuilder (assuming he or she has the appropriate rights).
+If you include those, people can jump directly from the meeting notes to the detail view of the object in BriefBuilder (assuming they have the appropriate rights).

 You can easily copy this link, by clicking on the copy link button ().
 You can find this button right next to the object’s name and ID.